 In the case of single player games, in which only a part of the game is visible to the player at once, you should not process all components all the time.
 Rather you should only process those, needed next and mark the others as inactive.
 Think of an 2D-platformer game in which the player may only run in one direction.
 It’s enough to update the components currently on screen plus, let’s say the following two screens.
 No one cares about the rest, as their update would not be seen by anyone.
 Doing so saves performance especially on mobile devices, for which many of those games are made nowadays.

 One addition I made to my Entity System are Assemblages.
-They allow me to prebuild collections of components with given preset values.
-Assemblages allow me to prebuilt units instantiated later on as entities with the given values.
+They allow me to prebuild collections of components with given preset values for later instantion.
+Assemblages may also be considered as some kind of archetype.
 Lets’s say I have an Assemblage called Starship to instantiate a Battlecruiser which will be used in the later game.
 All Battlecruisers have the same components and starting values.
 The design may look like the following.

 The main advantages of assemblages are, that later entities can be defined once at a single place and used often later on during runtime to be spawned into the world.

 You really should not send messages around an entity system.
 Rather use components for carrying data from one place to another.